Look: Possible Reds Free Agent Target Makes Decision

-CINCINNATI — The Reds were reportedly interested in signing veteran outfielder Teoscar Hernandez this offseason.
+CINCINNATI — The Reds were reportedly interested in signing KBO infielder Hyeseong Kim this offseason.

-The veteran is returning to Los Angeles.
-The Dodgers are signing Hernandez to a three-year, $66 million contract according to ESPN's Jeff Passan.
+The infielder is with the Dodgers on a three-year, $12.5 million contract, according to MLB Network's Jon Heyman.

-Hernandez was reportedly looking for a three-year deal and hoping to stay in Los Angeles.
-He gets his wish.

 Make sure you bookmark Cincinnati Reds Talk for the latest news, exclusive interviews, and daily coverage of the Cincinnati Reds!